I wish travel therapy was covered by my health insurance. –Anonymous, but sounds like something I would say!

 Self-care when I travel

-For example, we traveled with a group to Italy in 2016.
-While it was the trip of a lifetime and we fell in love with Italy, I struggled with pain on and off throughout the trip.
+A good example was during our group trip to Italy.
+While it was the trip of a lifetime and we fell in love with everything Italian, I struggled with pain throughout the trip.
 One evening, some of our group went out to dinner in Florence but, as difficult as it was, I chose not to go.
 I knew that I needed to rest my body.
 I also knew that I was not staying properly hydrated so my goal for the evening was to drink water and rest.
 I went to our hotel room, drank as much water as I could, and got in bed.
 The culprit for me is usually the medication that I am on.
 It works best if taken at the same time of day, every day, so traveling through various time zones can prove troublesome for me.
 As a result, during nearly all of our travel in Italy, I was in pain of varying levels.
 Going to bed early that evening and resting my body was helpful and I felt much better the next day.
-Late nights, early wake up calls and long, strenuous travel days can put stress on my body and while I want to see it all in the time I have, I’ve discovered that rest and pacing my travel is important for me.
+Late nights, early wake-up calls and long, strenuous travel days can put stress on my body and while I want to see it all in the time I have, I’ve discovered that rest and pacing my travel is important for me.
 It’s taken me a long time, but knowing my body and understanding these triggers has helped me to take care of myself better on the road so I can enjoy where I am.

 Being sick doesn’t always mean you can’t travel

-My illness has quieted now after some very difficult times.
-I have been determined not to be defined by my body’s bad manners and even after a major hospitalization, I was well enough to be on a plane to Scotland two months later.
+My illness has gone into a form of remission after some very difficult times.
+I have been determined not to be defined by my body’s bad manners and even after a major hospitalization, I was well enough to be on a plane to Scotland only two short months later, albeit with the dreaded steroids in my purse.

 I want to go, do, and see!
 I don’t want to be sick!
-I do know my limits though and while I might push them from time to time, I do know that traveling is ultimately good for my soul.
+I do know my limits and while I might push them too much from time to time, I do know that traveling is ultimately good for my soul.
+I don’t want to regret not going one day when I can no longer go.

 I hope that if you suffer physically in any way, you can travel in whatever capacity you are able.